mblarsen/laravel-repository/README.md

 }
 ```

+### `list(string|callabel $column, $query = null)`

+<a name="list"></a>

+Produces a result suitable for selects, lists, and autocomplete.
+All entries that has a 'value' and a 'label' key.

+Note: if a callable is used the mapping is performed in memory, while a string is done in the database layer.

 ### `find($id, $query = null)`

 <a name="find"></a>

 Gets a single model.
 You can further narrow down the result by providing a start query.
 See exmaple in `all()`

 ### `create(array $data)`